LeslieDancey/FME_Desktop_Advanced/module_review4.md

 **Theory**

-l A Fanout is a way to divide data into a number of layers or a number of datasets, according to the value of a user-defined attribute. l The Generic Reader and Writer allow a workspace to be dynamic in terms of format; it can read any format of data and write any format of data. l Schema is composed of Feature Types, Attributes, and Geometry.
-A Dynamic translation is a universal workspace that can handle any combination of schema. l The Schema in a dynamic workspace does not need to come from the source datasets; it can come from another dataset entirely, come from a lookup table, or can be constructed as list attributes inside the workspace.
+- A Fanout is a way to divide data into a number of layers or a number of datasets, according to the value of a user-defined attribute.
+- The Generic Reader and Writer allow a workspace to be dynamic in terms of format; it can read any format of data and write any format of data.
+- Schema is composed of Feature Types, Attributes, and Geometry.
+A Dynamic translation is a universal workspace that can handle any combination of schema.
+- The Schema in a dynamic workspace does not need to come from the source datasets; it can come from another dataset entirely, come from a lookup table, or can be constructed as list attributes inside the workspace.

 **FME Skills**

-l The ability to write output datasets to a zip file l The ability to use a Feature Type Fanout and a Dataset Fanout l The ability to use the Generic Reader and Writer l The ability to create a simple Dynamic workspace
+- The ability to write output datasets to a zip file
+- The ability to use a Feature Type Fanout and a Dataset Fanout
+- The ability to use the Generic Reader and Writer
+- The ability to create a simple Dynamic workspace